 - Pandora – Pandora continues to be a huge audience and fully supports podcasts as well, even with the ability to monitize it.

 - Spotify – Spotify continues to expand into audio content and, with the purchase of Anchor, is taking serious aim at owning the medium.
 With so many users, you won’t want to miss out!

 - Amazon – Amazon Music is a relative newcomer but with Audible, Prime, and Alexa’s voice assistant reach, you shouldn’t leave out this important channel.

 Optionally, you can also register your podcast with these tools and directories to expand your reach:

-- Acast – Even if your podcast is hosted on another provider, you can register your podcast with Acast.
+- Acast – Even if your podcast is hosted on another provider, you can register your podcast with a free starter account on Acast.

 - Blubrry – Blubrry is also the largest podcast directory on the Internet, with over 350,000 podcasts listed.
 They also provide advertising and other services for podcasters.

 - Breaker – Breaker is a marketplace to sell and promote your podcasts.
 Their app is quite good, and makes social sharing of your podcast especially helpful.